openstudiocoalition/OpenStudioApplication/docs/tutorials/radiance_tutorial.md

-<h1>Radiance and OpenStudio</h1>
+<h1>Radiance and OpenStudio Application</h1>
-This tutorial explains how to use [Radiance](http://www.radiance-online.org/) to simulate the daylight ingress in your OpenStudio model, allowing for higher fidelity simulations of daylighting-related energy efficiency measures.
+This tutorial explains how to use [Radiance](http://www.radiance-online.org/) to simulate the daylight ingress in your OpenStudio Model, allowing for higher fidelity simulations of daylighting-related energy efficiency measures.
+For the OpenStudio Application, the Radiance simulation option has been refactored (moved) to a [measure](https://bcl.nrel.gov/node/84189).

-For OpenStudio [v1.9.0](https://github.com/NREL/OpenStudio/releases/tag/v1.9.0), the Radiance simulation option has been refactored (moved) to a measure, eliminating the "daylight simulation engine" selection radio buttons from the app, and modifying the workflow slightly.
-We've also added support for more shading options, including daylight redirecting louvers.

 ## Workflow
-This workflow uses OpenStudio (the plug-in and the application) to perform a [climate-based daylight simulation](http://climate-based-daylighting.com/doku.php?id=academic:climate-based-daylight-modelling), using Radiance as the lighting simulation engine (in lieu of EnergyPlus' daylight simulation options).
-For implementation details, and caveats, refer to the OpenStudio-Radiance Reference Guide.
+This workflow uses the OpenStudio Application (and the Plug-in) to perform a [climate-based daylight simulation](http://climate-based-daylighting.com/doku.php?id=academic:climate-based-daylight-modelling), using Radiance as the lighting simulation engine (in lieu of EnergyPlus' daylight simulation options).

-The process for using Radiance for daylighting analysis in OpenStudio is not dissimilar from using EnergyPlus.
+The process for using Radiance for daylighting analysis in the OpenStudio Application is not dissimilar from using EnergyPlus.
 The basic steps are as follows, with the required applications in parentheses:
 ### 1. Create (or Import) Building Geometry, Define Thermal Zones & Spaces (SketchUp Plug-in)

 Many of the Radiance-related elements are not directly accessible from the OpenStudio Application, so regardless of whether you are starting your geometric model from scratch or importing from another CAD tool, you must start in the SketchUp Plugin.